hashiprobr/nfp-java-rest/README.md

 client simply receives this string.
 If the return value is anything else, the client receives it serialized as a JSON representation.

-Analogously, if the client sends a POST or PUT, it either needs to send a string as the body.
+Analogously, if the client sends a POST or PUT, it needs to send a string as the body.
 For an endpoint of strings, it can be an arbitrary one.
 For an endpoint of another type, it must be a JSON representation of the type.

 ### Receiving query strings